boavenn/SimpleGameFramework/README.md

 # SimpleGameFramework
-Simple framework for making basic games (where you are basically able to load all resources at once) with SFML library.
+Simple framework for making basic games with SFML library.\
-It takes care of game states, gui, resource management and animations.
+It takes care of game states, resource management, animations and other minor features.\
+It even has a simple gui!
+But it's not too fancy :grimacing:\
 Making simple games with it is freaking easy.